Brussels Griffon vs Brittany: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Brussels Griffon and Brittany.
 Brussels Griffon has low (rough coat) to moderate (smooth) grooming needs, while Brittany requires moderate maintenance.
 Professional grooming costs reflect these differences: Brussels Griffon owners typically spend $0-$200 annually on grooming, compared to $200-$400 for Brittany.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners